beingy/beingy.github.io/_posts/2016-07-10-what-is-jekyll.md

 excerpt_separator: <!--more-->
 ---

-*This is the first in a planned series of mini-posts learning Jekyll*
+*This is #1 in a planned series of mini-posts learning Jekyll*

 Jekyll is like Wordpress stripped of all its strengths and weaknesses and a non-existent user interface.
 It is a static site generator meaning a website running on Jekyll generally spit out only simple HTML codes.
 And, simple means speediness.<!--more-->